+This parameter allows the operator to adjust the audio gain for each audio track.
 CTRL+UP ARROW or CTRL+DOWN ARROW changes the value per 0.75 dB step.
-CTRL+LEFT ARROW or CTRL+RIGHT ARROW change the value per 6 dB step.
+CTRL+LEFT ARROW or CTRL+RIGHT ARROW changes the value per 6 dB step.